Still learning about space dimensionality: from the description of hydrogen atom by a generalized wave equation for dimensions D$\geq$3: Epistemological challenge

-How do the fundamental laws of Physics and space-time dimensionality are entangled?
+All that was said in the Introduction brings back an old question: {How are the} fundamental laws of Physics and space-time dimensionality entangled?
 The genesis of this kind of investigation can be traced back to the doctoral thesis of Immanuel Kant \cite{Kant}.
-The role played by space dimensionality in determining the form of various physical laws and constants of nature was reviewed in Ref.~\cite{Barrow}.
+The role played by space dimensionality in determining the form of various physical laws and constants of nature was reviewed in Ref.~\cite{Barrow}. {For more insights on the subject, see also \cite{Bianchi}.}

 A systematic scientific investigation of this general question begins with the seminal contributions of Paul Ehrenfest \cite{Ehrenfest1,Ehrenfest2}.
-His general idea was to identify particular aspects of a physical system or phenomenon, called by him ``singular aspects'', which could be used to distinguish the Physics in three-dimensional space from that in $D$-dimensions.
-To carry on this project, he started from postulating that the form of a differential equation -- which usually describes a physical phenomenon in a three-dimensional space -- is still valid for an arbitrary number of dimensions.
-As an example, Ehrenfest assumed the motion of a planet under a central force associated with the Newtonian gravitational potential to be still described by the Laplace-Poisson equation, keeping the same power of the Laplacian operator $\Delta$ and making the number of coordinates change from 3 to $D$.
+His idea was to identify particular aspects of a physical system or phenomenon, called by him ``singular aspects'', which could be used to distinguish the Physics in three-dimensional space from that in $D$-dimensions.
+To carry out this project, he started from postulating that the form of a differential equation, -- which usually describes a physical phenomenon in a three-dimensional space --, is still valid for an arbitrary number of dimensions.
+As an example, Ehrenfest assumed the motion of a planet under a central force associated with the Newtonian gravitational potential to be still described by the Laplace-Poisson equation, keeping the same power of the Laplacian operator $\Delta$ and altering the number of spatial coordinates from 3 to $D$.
 Based on the general mathematical solution of such equation, he imposed that they should satisfy the postulate of the stability of orbital motion under central forces to get at the proper number of dimensions.
-It is clear that, in this case, one cannot claim to have demonstrated that $D=3$ for an obvious reason: The Poisson equation for the Newtonian potential is, by construction, an equation that effectively describes stable orbits in 3-dimensions \cite{Moreira}.
+It is clear that, in this case, one cannot claim to have demonstrated that $D=3$ for an obvious reason: The Poisson equation for the Newtonian potential is, by construction, an equation that effectively describes stable orbits in three dimensions.
 Thus, Ehrenfest's result was already expected and, actually, it has to be seen almost as a consistency check of the theoretical description of stable planetary motion.
+For an epistemological critique of Ehrenfest's work see \cite{Moreira}.

-Using a semi-classical approach, Ehrenfest, based on Niels Bohr quantization of circular atomic orbits generated by a Coulomb-like potential -- formally analogous to the Newtonian one -- also showed that there is no bound state for hydrogen atom when $D\geq 5$.
+Using a semi-classical approach, Ehrenfest, basing his argument on the Niels Bohr quantization of circular atomic orbits generated by a Coulomb-like potential -- formally analogous to the Newtonian one -- also showed that there is no bound state for the hydrogen atom when $D\geq 5$.